ropensci/gistr/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.2.0 and R development version, Ubuntu running on Travis-CI, and Win builder.
+R CMD CHECK passed on my local OS X install on R 3.2.1 and R development version, Ubuntu running on Travis-CI, and Win builder.

-This is a re-submission of a submission yesterday.
-This submission has a fix to the Description entry of the DESCRIPTION file, replacing "gistr" with "This package".
+This submission fixes a number of broken functions due to the recent update in httr on CRAN to v1.0.

+In addition, this package now imports non-base functions explicitly as needed in accordance with R-devel changes.

 Thanks!
 Scott Chamberlain